ashwinmr/docs/main.md

 - Therefore keep the state as close as possible to the component that uses it to prevent unnecessary render of its parents other children.
 - A rerender can also be prevented if the child component is a prop (through props or children) and not a regular child.
 - A rerender can also be prevented by memoizing the component.
 Then react only rerenders if the memoized components props change.

+### Update state
+- Do not mutate state for updating.
+Instead clone and set state.
+    - If you mutate that state and use the mutated object to set state, react might think that the object has not changed since the reference remains the same.
+Rerenders might not happen and cause strange bugs.
+- Set state is asynchronous.
+Do not depends on it being run before code that follows it.

 ### Execution order
 - Use effect runs after the first render and every time the state is updated.